 My Credentials – Scientist and Nutritionist

-Between 2012 and 2016, I worked as a Guest Researcher at the National Institutes of Health (NIH) in Bethesda, Maryland, United States.
-During this role, I co-designed and managed the worlds first clinical trial testing the role of omega-3 highly unsaturated fatty acids in reward-related processes using neuroimaging techniques in adults with ADHD.
-The results are currently being prepared for publication.
+Between 2012 and 2016, she worked as a Guest Researcher at the National Institutes of Health (NIH) in Bethesda, Maryland, United States in the Section of Nutritional Neurosciences.
+During this role, she co-designed and managed the worlds first clinical trial testing the role of omega-3 highly unsaturated fatty acids in reward-related processes using neuroimaging techniques in adults with ADHD.

-I am a Fellow of the Institute of Food, Brain and Behaviour, and an active member of the International Society for the Study of Fatty Acids (ISSFAL).
-In addition, I am a Trustee for Professor Michael Crawford’s The Mother and Child Foundation, and work with other charities such as Food and Behaviour (FAB) Research.
+Rachel is a Science Fellow of Think Trough Nutrition, and a member of the Royal Society of Medicine and, expired but long-standing member, of International Society for the Study of Fatty Acids (ISSFAL).
+In addition, she is a Trustee for Professor Michael Crawford’s, The Mother and Child Foundation, and also works with other charities including NutriTank, and Food and Behaviour (FAB) Research.

-I have worked as an adviser on the BBC TV show Trust Me, I’m a Doctor.
-I have previously given interviews for GMTV, Sky News and BBC radio on the subject of ADHD.
-I have also provided behind-the-scenes consultancy to Betty TV during an episode of the Food Hospital on Channel 4, London.
+Rachel has worked as an adviser on the BBC TV show Trust Me, I’m a Doctor.
+She has previously given interviews and featured on GMTV, Sky News, LBC and BBC radio on the subject of ADHD.
+She has provided behind-the-scenes consultancy to Betty TV during an episode of the Food Hospital on Channel 4, London.